vijayraavi/20487-DevelopingWindowsAzureAndWebServices/Instructions/20487B/20487B_MOD04_DEMO.md

    ```cs
         config.MessageHandlers.Add(new TraceHandler());
 ```
-19. Explain to the students that ASP.NET Web API will add the new trace handler to the host handlers stack, affecting every service call.
+19. ASP.NET Web API will add the new trace handler to the host handlers stack, affecting every service call.
 20. Press CTRL+S to save the file.
 21. In Solution Explorer, under the **RequestResponseFlow.Web** project, right-click the **Extensions** folder.
 Point to **Add** and click **New Item**.
 22. In the **Add New Item** dialog box, in the pane on the left side, expand the **Installed** node, expand the **Visual C#** node, click the **Code** node, and then click **Class** in the list of items.